 Forgiveness is Earned Over Time

 You’ll always remember infidelity, even after time has passed and wounds have healed.
 Forgiveness is essential to moving forward and starting the process of working things out.
-You can only truly forgive your partner when you are able to let go of the negativity.
+You can only truly forgive your partner when you can let go of the negativity.

-It’s important to spend time together without talking about the infidelity.
-You may feel like strangers after having your trust betrayed.
+It’s important to spend time together without talking about infidelity.
+You may feel like a stranger after having your trust betrayed.
 If you are going to stay together and work things out, you need to reconnect as both friends and romantic partners.
 Spend time doing things you enjoy together, or find new things to share.

 Don’t Avoid the Elephant in the Room